What is Full Site Check and How Can I Use It?

 As any site owner will know, keeping track of the functionality and performance of your site is paramount to success.
 With complex processes being carried out regularly, it’s not possible to personally oversee everything.
 This is why sysadmins and developers use monitoring tools.

-At Plesk, we offer and highly recommend the 360 Monitoring tool and dedicated platform, taking care of both site and server monitoring comprehensively.
+At Plesk, we offer and highly recommend the 360 Monitoring tool and a dedicated platform, taking care of both site and server monitoring comprehensively.
 Existing users will know that monitoring data is available across several configurable, easy-access dashboards.
 And now, a brand new feature, Full Site Check, offers another panel that crawls sites for errors and bugs.

 What is Full Site Check?

-All websites, online stores, blogs and other online assets pose a lot of potential for issues.
-Integrated images, links, advertising, updates, third party integrations and much more – all these factors can ‘break’ and damage your online presence.
+All websites, online stores, blogs, and other online assets pose a lot of potential for issues.
+Integrated images, links, advertising, updates, third-party integrations and much more – all these factors can ‘break’ and damage your online presence.

 That’s why the new Full Site Check crawls whole web projects and finds dead links, broken images, JavaScript errors, and many more anomalies, to avoid website issues from the start.